Shimaro2020/HiTeSS_VAD/README.md

 # HiTeSS_VAD
 The code of Hierarchical Sequence Selection for Video Anomaly Detection with Weak Labels
 ## Datasets
-The following datasets were used and extracted using the I3D pretrained network
+The following datasets were used and extracted using the I3D pre-trained network
 * UCF Crime Dataset
 * XD Violence Dataset
 ## I3D Features